By Houston Probate Attorney Estelee Garrison

 - Incompatibility or Dissent Among Your Heirs – Heirs often tend to be more likely to fight over the administration of an estate in court.
 Some theorize this is because their relative has passed, and so cannot see their bad behavior or consider them greedy.
 If disagreement tends to erupt easily among your heirs, a living trust may be a more effective way of making sure your wishes are followed after you’re gone.

 Estelee Garrison is a Houston-based attorney specializing in the areas of probate and trust administration, guardianship, estate planning, and business succession planning with particular attention to high net worth planning.
-If you have questions about estate planning, please contact the Law Office of Sam M. “Trey” Yates, III, P.C. for a Houston family lawyer consultation.
+If you have questions about estate planning, please contact the Law Office of Sam M. “Trey” Yates, III, P.C. for a consultation with a Houston family lawyer.